Overview: Our Portfolio and

-To this end, we established an investment framework that equips GIC for an increasingly challenging and complex investment environment.
-Adopted in 2013, the framework leverages GIC’s strengths, including our ability to invest for the long term, flexible capital and governance structure.
+In 2013, we established an investment framework that enables us to navigate an increasingly complex and challenging investment environment.
+This framework leverages GIC’s strengths, including our long investment horizon, significant capital pool, global reach, best-in-class capabilities, and robust governance structure.

 The Client owns the funds that GIC manages, and decides on the overall risk that the GIC Portfolio can take in pursuit of good long-term returns.

-The investment process begins with the Policy Portfolio, which defines the key asset classes that drive the GIC Portfolio’s long-term returns.
-The Active Portfolio aims to add “alpha” to the Policy Portfolio through skill-based, active strategies while preserving the exposure to the systematic market risks.
-The Policy Portfolio and Active Portfolio together form the GIC Portfolio.
+GIC’s investment process begins with the Policy Portfolio, which defines the key asset classes that drive the GIC Portfolio’s long-term returns.
+The Active Portfolio aims to add value to the Policy Portfolio through skill-based, active strategies, while preserving the exposure to systematic market risks.
+Together, the Policy Portfolio and Active Portfolio form the GIC Portfolio.

 The Policy Portfolio represents GIC’s asset allocation strategy over the long term.
-It accounts for the bulk of the risk and return potential of the GIC Portfolio.
-The Policy Portfolio seeks to balance the way different asset classes respond to varied possible economic environments.
+It accounts for the bulk of the risk and return potential of the GIC Portfolio, and seeks to balance the way different asset classes respond to different economic environments.

-The Active Portfolio comprises a group of investment strategies in which managers add value to the Policy Portfolio, while broadly maintaining the same level of systematic risk.
+The Active Portfolio comprises a group of investment strategies that adds value to the Policy Portfolio while broadly maintaining the same level of systematic risk.

-Alpha is the additional return achieved by active strategies as compared to the Policy Portfolio, while beta comprises market returns.
-At GIC, active alpha strategies are separated from beta activities to better manage our return and risk drivers.
-Our beta activities seek to achieve a diversified mix of asset classes through careful portfolio construction which considers the response of various asset classes to different possible economic environments.
-Our alpha activities aim to earn returns from GIC’s skills and competitive advantages.
+‘Alpha’ is the additional return achieved by active strategies over and above passive buy-and-hold market returns (or ‘Beta’).
+At GIC, active alpha activities are separated from beta activities to manage different return and risk drivers clearly.
+GIC’s alpha activities aim to earn returns from our teams’ skills and competitive advantages.

 Through the Policy Portfolio and Active Portfolio, the GIC Portfolio is diversified across asset classes, with each carrying a different risk and return profile.
 Growth assets such as equities generate higher returns, but are riskier.
-Defensive assets such as sovereign bonds offer lower returns, but embody lower risk and protect the portfolio in market downturns.
+Defensive assets such as sovereign bonds offer lower returns for lower risk, and protect the portfolio in market downturns.

 The GIC Portfolio is constructed to be resilient across a broad range of possible market and economic conditions, while generating good returns above global inflation in the long term.